 Enrolling in a Part D Prescription Drug Plan

 To get a PDP plan, you will have to enroll directly with the plan provider.
 Unless you qualify for a Special Enrollment Period due to working past 65, it’s best to enroll in Part D when you’re first eligible for Medicare.
 This will be during your Initial Enrollment Period.

 If you do not enroll in Part D when first eligible and do not qualify for a Special Enrollment Period, you could face financial penalties.
-You can learn about Part D penalties in this video.
+You can learn about financial penalties in this blog.